 Mating, courtship, and raising brood in chickens start in the springtime.
 An increase in daylight energizes the hormones.
 An increase in hormones will then lead to procreation behaviors.

 Therefore, only a few of them will sit on their eggs.
-If you want chicks and do not have a broody hen in your backyard flock, you will need an incubator.
+You will need an incubator if you want chicks and do not have a broody hen in your backyard flock.

 Broodiness in backyard chickens tends to be infectious.
-This means that if you have one hen in your flock that can go broody, you will likely have one more that will want to brood.
+If you have one hen in your flock that can go broody, you will likely have one more that will want to brood.

 The Chicken Courtship Ritual